ogratwicklcs/ansible_security_workshop/1.2-checkpoint/README.md

 Test the access to the MGMT server now by pointing your RDP client to the IP of your `windows` node in your inventory.

 If you do not have a RDP client available or want to test the HTML RDP client, please open the following URL in your browser: `http://<windows-IP>/myrtille`.
 Be sure to replace `<windows-IP>` with the IP for the Windows workstation from your inventory.
-In the login field, only provide the user name and the password: The username is **Administrator**, the password is provided in the inventory.
+In the login field, only provide the username and the password: The username is **Administrator**, the password is provided in the inventory.
 Leave the other fields empty, and click on **Connect**.

 You now are accessing a default windows workstation with a Google Chrome browser installed.